 Located along Mexico’s Caribbean coast, south of Cancun and Cozumel, Costa Maya is a relatively small cruise port near the Belize border.
-The entire port area was built specifically for cruise ships and tourism, so you’ll find a wide variety of shopping, beach activities, and excursions.
-We spent most of our day in port visiting the Chacchoben Mayan ruins, which is one of the most popular things to do in Costa Maya.
+The entire port area was built specifically for cruise ships and tourism, so you’ll find a wide variety of shopping, beach activities, and excursions available right off the boat.

-Costa Maya really is a nice port, though, and offers a good balance of activities.
-For those who want a more relaxing cruise vacation, you’ll find plenty of laid-back things to do right at the port area.
-There are also a good number of excursions for those who want to be more active.
+Costa Maya really is a nicely done port for cruise visitors.
+It offers a good balance of activities.
+For those who want a more relaxing cruise vacation, you’ll find plenty of laid-back things to do, like lounge by the pool or the sandy area on the water, at the port complex.
+There are also a good number of excursions for those who want to explore the area.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 What to Expect in Costa Maya, Mexico